kilitary/named/SKYNET/For vacuum divider/ds from the English dictionary to distinguish the basic properties of objects by negativepositive difference).md

 > 9. **Motion**: Observe how an object moves or reacts when manipulated.
 > 10. **Context**: Consider the context in which you encounter the object, such as its location, purpose, and function.
 > These methods can help you distinguish basic properties of objects by highlighting their differences through negative-positive comparisons.
-> Would you like me to elaborate on any specific method?  -  -
+> Would you like me to elaborate on any specific method?

+> What kind of rules should be selected from the estimated combination of senses values?

 > [!error]+ AI
 >